 All FAFSA applicants are matched with the Social Security Administration's (SSA) records to verify name, date of birth, social security number, and U.S. citizenship status.
 If an applicant indicates that they are an eligible noncitizen and provides an Alien Registration Number (ARN), their identifying information is also sent to the Department of Homeland Security (DHS) for matching.

-In some cases when either U.S. citizenship or eligible noncitizenship status cannot be confirmed, the Office of Financial Aid will require original documentation of either U.S. citizenship or eligible noncitizenship from the student.
-Original documentation may include, but is not limited to:
+In some cases when either U.S. citizenship or eligible noncitizenship status cannot be confirmed, the Office of Financial Aid will require documentation of either U.S. citizenship or eligible noncitizenship from the student.
+Documentation may include one of the following:

 - U.S. passport (current or expired)

 - Alien Registration Number (i.e., Permanent Resident Card)

 Students may mail, fax, or email copies of their citizenship documents to the Office of Financial Aid.